IITDBGroup/CS116/_pages/bootstrap.md

 Here `<source_files>` is a list of `.java` files you want to compile, `<class_path>` is a list (elements are separated by `:`) of directories and jar files that contain user-defined classes that are used by the sources files you want to compile, and `<binary_dir>` is the directory where the generated class files will be stored.

+> If searching for a class, Java will search within subdirectories corresponding to the package of the class within each directory listed in the class path and within all `jar` files listed in the classpath.
+For example, if you the classpath is `mylib:myotherlib/subdir` and we are searching for a class `mypackage.MyClass` then Java will check for this class in `mylib/mypackage/` and `myotherlib/subdir/mypackage`.
+{: .notice--danger}

+> Note that jar files have to be listed individually.
+It is **not** possible to include all jar files in a directory by adding this directory to the classpath!
+{: .notice--warning}

 The `java` command is used to start a JVM and execute code.
 It is called like this:

 ~~~shell